 How Often Should Dogs Poop?

 There’s no simple answer to this question.
 Some dogs poop more than others, simply because that’s just the way they are.
 But a good rule of thumb is that dogs should poop at least once a day.
 Some may poop up to five times, and others in between.
 So if your dog poops 3 times a day, that’s fine too.
 Anything over five, though, could be worth keeping an eye on.

 What Time Do Dogs Poop?

 There’s no special poop time zone.
 It takes dogs roughly four hours to digest their food.
 This usually works out as being first thing in the morning or early in the evening.
 It’s worth mentioning that the above is for adult dogs.

 How often should a puppy poo, we hear you ask?
 Well, puppies will often poop more than five times per day as they eat little and often, so their digestive system is always working at maximum capacity and what comes out the other end follows suit.

 What Can Change How Often a Dog Poops?

 There are many things that can have an impact on your dog’s digestive system and how often they need to do their business.
-Some are unavoidable and caused by things beyond your, or your dog’s, control; others can be solved or lessened to an extent:
+Some are unavoidable and caused by things beyond your, or your dog’s, control; others can be solved or, at least, lessened to an extent:

-- How much they have eaten in the last 24 to 48 hours.
+How much they’ve eaten in the last 24 to 48 hours.
 This is fairly plain and simple; the more dogs eat, the more they need to poop.

 If your dog appears to be struggling with constipation or diarrhoea, then the first thing you need to do is consult your vet.
 They’ll help you diagnose the problem and help you find a solution.